websiddu/websiddu/blog/021-how-to-make-a-bar-chart-using-vue-js.md

 <style lang="scss"></style>
 ```

-Now let create a SVG element, and setup some initial height and width for the SVG tag.
+Now let create an SVG element, and set up some initial height and width for the SVG tag.
 This SVG element will act as the container for our chart.

 <div class="filename">BarChart.vue</div>